Parthyapps/Android-Kotlin-Important-Questions/README.md

     Runnable: Represents a task with no return value.
     Callable: Represents a task with a return value and can throw exceptions.

+FragmentManager Use Cases

+The FragmentManager handles:

+    Adding, replacing, or removing fragments.
+    Managing the back stack for fragment navigation.

+Get FragmentManager:

+    From an Activity: Use supportFragmentManager.
+    From a Fragment: Use parentFragmentManager or childFragmentManager (for nested fragments).